 - KS4 – 3 lessons per week, plus additional revision sessions

 We subscribe to the Kerboodle resource bank and use these to support lessons across all years.
-At KS3, students follow the Allez course which has in preparation for GCSE.
-Lessons and resources are adapted and supplemented by work prepared by our teaching staff.
-At GCSE, lessons are supplemented by the OUP GCSE French coursebook, with access to Kerboodle interactive resources at both Higher and Foundation tiers.
+At KS3, students follow the Allez course in preparation for GCSE.
+Lessons and resources are adapted and supplemented by work prepared by our teaching staff and using MARS-EARS methodology.
+At GCSE, lessons are supplemented by the OUP GCSE French coursebook, with pupils supported by access to Language-Gym and Memrise interactive resources at both Higher and Foundation tiers.
 Students are also given the opportunity to interact with students at our French partner school, the Lycée Jean Moulin.

 - Year 7 – Personal details, introductions, family and friends, school, hobbies and local area, basic opinions.